-The monitoring processes of PwC Finland include a review of completed engagements (Engagement Compliance Reviews, ECR) and an ongoing assessment of the design and effectiveness of our quality control system.
-The results of the monitoring process form the basis for the continuous development of our quality control system.
+The monitoring processes of PwC Finland also include a review of completed engagements (Engagement Compliance Reviews, ECR) and an ongoing assessment of the design and effectiveness of our System of Quality Management.
+The results of the monitoring process form the basis for the continuous development of our System of Quality Management.

 ECRs are risk-focused reviews of completed audit and other assurance engagements.
 The review assesses whether an engagement was performed in compliance with the policies and procedures relating to the engagements.
 Authorised public accountants and other persons responsible for engagements are subject to the reviews regularly.
 The review teams consist of experienced auditors and experts.
 The individuals involved in the review work receive training to support them in fulfilling their responsibilities.
-They utilise a range of GAQR-approved checklists and tools when conducting quality review procedures.
+They utilise a range of checklists and tools developed by the PwC network when conducting quality review procedures.